 However, cash is a better choice only at the beginning of your stay abroad.
 You should use cards instead as you get accustomed to the local currency and prices.
 The main advantages of card payments are as follows:

 - Reduced risk of theft – If you don’t carry cash around with you, it’s less likely that you’ll get robbed.

 - Easy to accept payments – Your parents can transfer money to your card in no time.
 You can pay with it and keep track of your expenditures.

-- Transfers to the university account – Some programs can last longer than a semester, and others offer the option of paying the exchange fee in installments.
+- Transfers to the university account – Some programs can last longer than a semester, and others offer the option of paying the exchange fee in instalments.
 A bank card can be used to make those payments much more easily.
-Your parents can transfer money to your card which you can use to transfer the funds to the university.
+Your parents can transfer money to your card, which you can use to transfer the funds to the university.